brendenpelkie/AFL-sample-loader/docs/building.md

 ### Test valve function

 Next, check that the valves are all working correctly.
-Use the [[RelayPlateTesting.ipynb]] notebook to step through all the relays and solenoids.
+Use the [TestSolenoidValves.ipynb](../TestSolenoidValves.ipynb) notebook to step through all the relays and solenoids.
 When turning a relay on, you should hear a click and be able to feel it if you hold the solenoid valve.
 If you hear a quiet click from the control box but don't feel the solenoid click, check your wiring and that the power to the solenoids is on.
 If you hear nothing, check the RelayPlate configuration.

 ### Connect and prepare:
 In the next few steps, you will make sure everything works and test things out.